6 Essential Bodyweight Exercises For Runners

 How to perform the plank:

-• Keep your body straight and your abs and glutes tight through the time you perform the plank.
+3. Keep your body straight and your abs and glutes tight while in the plank position.

-• Begin with 30-60 seconds, and try to add 5 seconds each time you perform the plank.
+4. Begin with 30-60 seconds, and try to add 5 seconds each time you perform the plank.

-Things to note: your body should be straight and tight throughout the exercise.
+Note: Your body should be straight and tight throughout the exercise.
 Don’t dip at the waist or raise your hips too high otherwise you won’t feel the exercise working.

-#5: The Pull-up
+#5: The Pull-Up

 bodyweight exercises for runners pull-ups

-The pullup is a hard exercise but is perfect for working your upper back, arms, and core.
+The pull-up is a hard exercise but is perfect for working your upper back, arms, and core.

 All you need to perform the pull-up is a sturdy bar or ledge around 12 inches above your head-height, or at least high enough that you can lower yourself to full arm extension without any other part of your body touching the ground.

-How to perform the pullup:
+How to perform the pull-up:

-• Grab your chosen bar or ledge with either an overhand or underhand grip.
+1. Grab your chosen bar or ledge with either an overhand or underhand grip.

-• Using your arms and back muscles, lift your chin to and above the bar or ledge.
+3. Using your arms and back muscles, lift your chin to and above the bar or ledge.
 Keep your body straight throughout the motion and avoid kicking your legs up (kipping) for momentum to truly build the strength in your back.

-• Control your descent and lower yourself back down to full arm extension.
+4. Control your descent and lower yourself back down to full arm extension.

-• Aim for 3 sets of 5 reps.
+5. Aim for 3 sets of 5 reps.
 As you improve, increase the rep count.

-If you still struggle, look into performing Horizontal Rows until you build up the strength to do a full pullup.
+If you still struggle, look into performing horizontal rows until you build up the strength to do a full pull-up

 #6: The Push-up